Tony Heyes: short c.v.

 Our Plastic Brains.

-In 2017 he recorded a two part lecture entitled "Our Changing View of Reality"
+In 2017: a two part lecture entitled "Our Changing View of Reality"

 Our Changing View of Reality: Part Two.

-In 2019 he was invited back to the studio to take part in a number of unscripted ultracrepidarian discussions:
+In 2019: a number of unscripted ultracrepidarian discussions:

 The tree in the swamp also know as The Adams Event as explained by Stephen Fry